narqm/stylus/README.md

                                           name for better search results.
 -b BOOKMARK PARSER, --debug_bookmark    Used for instances of erroneous values encoded
                                           in the new documents outline.
+-v VERBOSE, --verbose                   When called suppresses the metadata
+                                           confirmation prompt.
 ```

 The `path` field is the only one required to run, everything else is optional.
 However, the `author` field is recommended, as the API supports search by author.